 There is no greater fulfillment than investing in something that will outlast you.
-The history of BCP is the story of how visionary men and women have established sound fundamental Baptist churches throughout North America for almost two decades.
+The history of BCP is the story of how visionary men and women have established sound fundamental Baptist churches throughout North America.
 These churches established in the past join the dozens of current church plants that are an investment into eternity.

 1990 – A Small Beginning

 On May 25, 1990, Baptist Church Planters was born in the hearts of seven missionary men who were earnestly praying and seeking God’s will about reaching the lost of North America.
 They purposed to start a mission agency that would “meet America’s greatest need.”
 Together they determined this agency would be a church and missionary-directed mission.

 Starting with nothing but a dream, these missionaries stepped out in faith.
 Space was available at West Side Baptist Church, Lorain, OH for the new mission to organize.
 It was at West Side that a staff was formed, missionaries were interviewed, and Baptist Church Planters was established.
 God supplied the helpers to make the initial days productive.

 God also supplied a leader.
 In 1991, Rev. Frank Hartwig was named the first president.
 Under Brother Hartwig’s leadership, missionaries, churches, and many of God’s people rallied to construct a debt-free facility that would serve the agency’s needs.
 In May, 1995, the mission moved into the new facility at 36830 Royalton Road, Grafton, OH.

 In 1997, Rev. David Little was appointed president.
 Under his leadership the agency took further steps of faith.
 The mission increased credibility, hired staff, and cast a vision of church planting for the future.
 President Little’s leadership resulted in heightened enthusiasm for church planting throughout North America.